Overview

 - continuous maneuvers for numerical propagator type

-- propulsion models intended to be used with maneuver class
+- propulsion models intended to be used with maneuver class (constant and piecewise polynomials already provided by the library)

 - user-friendly interface for the maneuver triggers